Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy’s Files Finder lets you see every photo, video, and app installed on your kid’s device.
 It works well, but like everything else with Eyezy, it can be a little slow to update.
 For example, I took several photos to test the photo monitoring tool.
 While some photos were registered by Eyezy instantly, others didn’t appear until 15 minutes later.
 Similarly, when I recorded a video using my test phone’s camera, Eyezy didn’t log it for 15 minutes.
 Honestly, I much prefer Bark, which uses machine learning to quickly recognize inappropriate photos and videos and alert you to them.
 Eyezy doesn’t alert you to inappropriate pictures or videos, so you have to go through each one to find anything inappropriate.

 Eyezy also includes an installed app feature that lists every app installed on your kid’s device, but it’s poorly organized.
 When I downloaded Snapchat on my test device, it appeared on the app list after 15 minutes.
 However, I had to manually go through my test device’s installed apps list to find it.
-There’s no way to see newly installed apps, and Eyezy lists every app that’s on your kid’s device, including system apps running in the background.
+There’s no way to see newly installed apps — Eyezy lists every non-system app that’s on your kid’s device in 1 tab and the system apps running in the background in a separate tab.
 Norton Family’s activity reports let you see recently installed or uninstalled apps, so you don’t have to go through everything to find out if your kid has been installing apps they shouldn’t be installing.

 Overall, Files Finder is an okay way to monitor the apps, photos, and videos on your kid’s device, but it’s slow to update and poorly organized.